 - Cook the onions until they are dark brown for a rich caramelised onion flavor.
 Golden blonde and translucent onions will be cooked but not fully caramelized.

-For a more spicy condiment you may want to try this Spicy Kumquat pickle achar.
+For a more spicy condiment on sandwiches or with stews and curries you may want to try this Spicy Kumquat pickle achar.

 How to make caramelised onions like a Pro